Apalachee massacre: Aftermath

-Later raids

-In the wake of Moore's raids, further raids were made into northern Florida, principally executed by the Creeks.
-In August 1704, Creeks destroyed the Yustagan missions of San Pedro and San Mateo; a year later they attacked the Apalachee at Abosaya.
+In the wake of Moore's raids, further raids were made into northern Florida, principally executed by the Muscogee.
+In August 1704, Muscogee raiders destroyed the Yustagan missions of San Pedro and San Mateo; a year later they attacked the Apalachee at Abosaya.
 Further attacks against Abosaya the next month prompted the survivors to flee to St. Augustine.
-In the spring of 1706, Creek raiders besieged San Francisco de Potano and attacked the La Chua ranch near Abosaya; both of these were abandoned, and Timucua was virtually depopulated by May 1706.
+In the spring of 1706, the Muscogee besieged San Francisco de Potano and attacked the La Chua ranch near Abosaya; both of these were abandoned, and Timucua was virtually depopulated by May 1706.
 According to Apalachee scholar John Hann, between Moore's raids and these later ones, 2,000 Indians went into exile, and an unknown number were enslaved.
 The French governor of Mobile, Jean-Baptiste Le Moyne de Bienville, wrote that raiding the Florida area resulted in the killing of 2,000 Apalachees and the capture of 32 Spaniards, 17 of whom were burned alive.
 By the end of 1706 the Spanish presence in Florida had been reduced to St. Augustine and Pensacola.

-Consequences
+Legacy

 Many survivors fled westward and settled near the French colonial outpost of Mobile, while others ended up near either St. Augustine or Pensacola; Bienville reported that about 600 refugees were settled near Mobile.
-The Apalachees taken by Moore were resettled either along the Savannah River, or among the Creek on the Ocmulgee River.
+The Apalachees taken by Moore were resettled either along the Savannah River, or among the Muscogee living near the Ocmulgee River.
 The free Apalachee refugees that settled these areas were frequently harassed by slavers; in some cases Indians taken as slaves were freed after protests were made to Carolina authorities.

 The Spanish responded to the raids by encouraging privateering raids against Carolina coastal plantations.
 In the following years, the English colonists continued to make inroads against Spanish and French interests in Florida and on the Gulf Coast, but they were never able to capture St. Augustine, Pensacola, or Mobile, the main Spanish and French settlements.
-Pensacola was twice besieged by Creek forces in 1707, apparently with English colonial support.
-English-supplied Indians also made incursions into French-dominated territories to the west, but English intentions to assault Mobile never got beyond the planning stages; there was a raid on an Indian village near Mobile in 1709.
+Pensacola was twice besieged by the Muscogee in 1707, apparently with English colonial support.
+English-allied Indians also made incursions into French-dominated territories to the west, but English intentions to assault Mobile never got beyond the planning stages; there was a raid on an Indian village near Mobile in 1709.